Steve Harvey: Leaked Show Staff Memo Is Latest Display Of Star’s Problematic Persona

 “[The episode] which aired on Jan.
 6, featured Harvey mocking the title of self-help books.
 After showing the cover of How to Date a White Woman: A Practical Guide for Asian Men, Harvey launched into a minute-long monologue about how no women — white or otherwise — would ever go out with an Asian man.”

-Following a public outcry from members of the Asian community, including memoir fellow writer and executive producer Eddie Huang (Fresh Off the Boat), Harvey issued an apology via Twitter.
+Following a public outcry from members of the Asian community, including fellow memoir writer and executive producer Eddie Huang (Fresh Off the Boat), Harvey issued an apology via Twitter.

 Wanted to share this today. pic.twitter.com/mpKGBZic5k